Phew, this website is a labor of love and largely a one-woman show so unless indicated, all articles written by J.Tsukamoto

 However, most breeders will have at least one quality male Shiba Inu that they own and breed.
 I would be wary if a breeder only breeds their Shiba Inus from within their within their own adult stock.

 Most reputable Shiba Inu breeders will be happy to let you visit the mother.
 If they don’t, that’s already a red flag to take note of.
+(However, some breeds may be concerned about Parvovirus - if that's the case video visits could be a substitute)

 When you do visit the Shiba Inu parent(s), take note of their physical appearance.